 The Audit Committee serves in an oversight capacity and is not part of the Company's managerial or operational decision-making process.
-Management is responsible for the financial reporting process, including the system of internal controls, for the preparation of consolidated financial statements in accordance with accounting principles generally accepted in the United States and for the report on the Company's internal control over financial statements and expressing an opinion as to their conformity with accounting principles generally accepted in the United States and on the effectiveness of the Company's internal control over financial reporting.
+Management is responsible for the financial reporting process, including the system of internal controls, for the preparation of consolidated financial statements in accordance with accounting principles generally accepted in the United States and for the report on the Company's internal control over financial reporting.
+The Company's independent auditor, Deloitte & Touche, is responsible for auditing those financial statements and expressing an opinion as to their conformity with accounting principles generally accepted in the United States and expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
 Our responsibility is to oversee the financial reporting process and to review and discuss management's report on the Company's internal control over financial reporting.
-Our responsibility is to us and on the representations made by management, the internal auditor and the independent auditor.
+We rely, without independent verification, on the information provided to us and on the representations made by management, the internal auditor and the independent auditor.